aronl9810/about-me/README.md

 I also draw although rarely post content that actually exist

-I play video games and please do not come near me in tetris otherwise I do a thing called 2 wides and you instantly die.
+I play video games and please do not come near me in tetris otherwise I do a thing called 2 wides and you instantly evaporate

 ## Section 3 : Schedule.
 1. Gym